WLTW: Ratings

-As a mainstream adult contemporary station, WLTW has historically been one of the top radio stations in New York City.
+As a mainstream adult contemporary station, WLTW has historically been one of the top radio stations in New York City, often listed as #1.
 In March 2012, the station finished first with a 7.5 share in the Nielsen Audio numbers, with WCBS-FM and WHTZ-FM finishing in second and third respectively.

-WLTW's audience also grows when it switches to Christmas music for the holiday season; in 2017, the station's ratings share increased to 8.8 at the beginning of the season, an increase of .5 year-over-year.
+WLTW's audience also grows when it switches to Christmas music for the holiday season.
+In 2017, the station's ratings share increased to 8.8 at the beginning of the season, an increase of .5-year-over-year.